oracle/linux-uek/Documentation/vm/vmemmap_dedup.rst

 Free some vmemmap pages of HugeTLB
 ==================================

+This section is to explain how HugeTLB Vmemmap Optimization (HVO) works.

 The struct page structures (page structs) are used to describe a physical page frame.
 By default, there is a one-to-one mapping from a page frame to it's corresponding page struct.